Oswalt makes case to become Mets’ fifth starter

 Oswalt has been working on keeping his back leg more upright to help his delivery.

-“It’s definitely improved, and [pitching coach] Dave [Eiland] has really helped me get the downward angle on my pitches so I’m not as flat,” Oswalt said.
+“It’s definitely improved, and Dave [Eiland, the pitching coach] has really helped me get the downward angle on my pitches so I’m not as flat,” Oswalt said.
 “I’m starting to attack guys.”

-“We value [throwing strikes] in a pitcher, and he has done a pretty good job of that,” Callaway said.
+“We value [throwing strikes] in a pitcher, and he has done a pretty good job of that,” he said.
 “He’s definitely opened some eyes, and he’s going to make decisions really tough.”

 Vargas said he will throw a side session at Yankee Stadium after the All-Star break.